7.5 Blobs

 7.5.3 Blob Correction Strategies

 Appropriate dithering during Phase II planning (e.g. PATTERN=‘WFC3-IR-DITHER-BLOB’ or a custom ~5” dither) can permit the cleaning of blobs from combined images during advanced reprocessing, as described in WFC3 ISR 2010-09.
 Nominal drizzled images (*drz.fits) produced by MAST ignore the blobs as flagged in the DQ array of calibrated (*flt.fits) images, assuming that not every program utilizes a 'blob dither'.
+Even with effective dithers (+/- 15 pixels), the images cannot maintain pixel-phase coherence.
+Multiple sets of four-point dithers are necessary to compensate for both blobs and pixel-phase coverage (WFC3 2023-05).

 An alternative method of correcting for blobs is to apply a delta-flat correction image, the first of which was derived from dark Earth observations (WFC3 ISR 2014-21).
 This correction was initially recommended for cosmetic purposes only; the authors suggested that while it may improve the photometry of extended sources, it was not expected to work well for stellar photometry due to the small optical cross section of the blobs.
 However a follow-up study that applied a delta-flat to dithered exposures in a crowded region of 47 Tucanae determined that applying a blob flat field is effective for improving stellar photometry in blob-affected areas (WFC3 ISR 2015-06).

 In October 2020, a new set of delta-flat (D-flat) reference files were delivered to CRDS to correct for blobs during pipeline processing for six IR imaging filters: F098M, F105W, F110W, F125W, F140W, F160W (WFC3 ISR 2021-10).
 These flats were computed by stacking observations of sparse astronomical targets after the appearance of each blob to produce a deep image of the sky background (see Section 7.8.4).
 While the bad pixel tables continue to carry DQ flags for strong blobs (green and red in Figure 7.4), the delta-flats now provide DQ flags for all cataloged blobs, regardless of their strength.
 This increases the total number of flagged pixels (DQ= 512, 'bad in flat') from 1.1% to 2.3% in calibrated IR (non-grism) images.
+The D-flats correct for 148 of the 153 known blobs at 49 unique “appearance dates.”
+Additional D-flats will be delivered for the most recent blobs once more inflight data is available.

 The new D-flats (*_dfl.fits) are intended to be used together with an updated set of P-flats, which improve the 'pixel-to-pixel' sensitivity calibration with wavelength for all imaging filters (see Section 7.8.3).
-As part of the flat field calibration step, calwf3 now uses the product of the P-flat and D-flat reference files to correct for spatial variations in the detector sensitivity with time.
+As part of the flat field calibration step, calwf3 uses the product of the P-flat and D-flat reference files to correct for spatial variations in the detector sensitivity with time.
 The D-flats represent an average of the CSM angle positions sampled with in-flight images, and any given image may contain blobs at an off-nominal position, producing the characteristic dark and light residuals in Figure 7.5.
 In this case, users may elect to ignore both the delta-flat correction and the additional DQ flags for weaker blobs by setting the DFLTFILE keyword to 'N/A' in the header of the raw image and then reprocessing with calwf3.
 Details on manual reprocessing of WFC3 data are provided in Section 3.5.

-Comparing a large set of dark Earth flats acquired over time, slight offsets in the blob positions were discovered and attributed to changes in the CSM position when switching from UVIS to IR.
+After comparing a large set of dark Earth flats acquired over time, slight offsets in the blob positions were discovered and attributed to changes in the CSM position when switching from UVIS to IR.
 To explore this effect, a set of seven delta-flats were computed by stacking images at slightly different positions, in increments of 0.004 degrees and spanning a total range of 0.024 degrees of rotation (WFC3 ISR 2021-10).
 This total range corresponds to a diagonal shift of ~1 pixel for blobs near the center of the detector.
 The left panel of Figure 7.5 shows a small region of the 2014 delta-flat, highlighting two blobs with radii ~10 pixels and a total separation of ~100 pixels.
 To illustrate the effect of flat-fielding an image acquired at an off-nominal CSM position with a delta-flat from the nominal position, the center and right panels of Figure 7.5 show the ratio of two delta-flats with CSM angles differing by 0.012 and 0.024 degrees, respectively.
 Due to the unpredictability of the <1 pixel blob shifts, it is not possible apply shift-dependent blob delta-flats in the automated calibration pipeline; these would need to be applied manually by the user during recalibration.
-Alternatively, observers concerned about the blobs can consider expanding the outer rim of the existing flagged blobs in the DQF; while this will unavoidably flag some good pixels it will cover the extent of shifts seen to date.
+Alternatively, observers concerned about the blobs can consider expanding the outer rim of the existing flagged blobs in the DQF; while this will unavoidably flag some good pixels, it will cover the extent of shifts seen to date.

 Figure 7.5: Blob flat residuals due to CSM offsets